lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
-Because of cohort studies focus on health and disease, how results are presented can directly impact people's lives and health.
-So care needs to be taken!
+Since cohort studies focus on health and disease, the way results are presented can directly impact people's lives and health, so care needs to be taken!

 ---